abhinavgpillai/traknpaypg.github.io/README.md

 | `payment_page_display_text`	   | `This text will be displayed below the logo on payment page.` | `Optional` | `String - Max:200.` |
 | `hash`	   | `Checksum to ensure data integrity during server to server calls.` | `Mandatory` | `String - Max:200.` |

-> Post the parameters to the Traknpay Payment URL and intercept the response page with a javascript to receive the parameters.
+> Post the parameters to the Traknpay Payment URL and intercept your response API with a javascript to receive the response parameters.
+Finally parse the json response string to get the values of individual fields.

 ```java
 webview.setWebViewClient(new WebViewClient() {